contentlab-io/ai_language_translation/README.md

+# AI Language Translation

 This repository contains a Jupyter notebook demonstrating how to build an AI language translation system.